pawatsethaput/OpenBank/REST-API-V1.1.md

     }

 <span id="opencorporates-URL"></span>
-### POST /banks/BANK_ID/accounts/ACCOUNT_ALIAS/transactions/TRANSACTION_ID/other-account/metadata/opencorporates-url/
+### POST /banks/BANK_ID/other-accounts/OTHER_ACCOUNT_UUID/metadata/opencorporates-url/

 Authentication via OAuth is required.

-Save data in the "opencorporate-URL" field of other account meta data (the other party involved in the transaction):
+Save data in the "opencorporate-URL" field of other account meta data (the other party involved in the transaction [here](#transaction)):

 * Related links (optional)

 JSON: